 To view the full obituary, send a condolence message, light a candle or post photos, visit www.markwellfuneralhome.com.
 Greenwell Funeral Home of Martinsville, IL is in charge of the arrangements.

-To plant a tree in memory of Walter L. Dickerson, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Walter L. Dickerson, please visit our floral store.